-Health Skill Advanced (4) Effective (3) Developing (2) Emerging (1) Notes Use functional health information to promote health and well-being I Uses basic critical thinking and problem- solving skills in applying health information and the impact on personal well- being.
+Health Skill Advanced (4) Effective (3) Developing (2) Emerging (1) Notes Functional health information Demonstrates a deep understanding of health information with critical thinking and problem- solving skills and the impact on personal well- being.
+Uses basic critical thinking and problem- solving skills in applying health information and the impact on personal well- being.
 Demonstrates limited critical thinking and problem-solving skills in applying health information and the impact on personal well- being.
 Does not demonstrate critical thinking and problem- solving skills in applying health information and the impact on personal well- being.
-Analyze influences that promote health and well-being Shows depth of analyzes of influences on health and well- being.
-Shows solid analysis of influences on health and well- being.
+Analyze influences Shows depth of analyzes of influences on health and well-being.
+Shows solid analysis of influences on health and well-being.
 Shows some analysis of influences on health and well- being.
-Demonstrates limited analysis of influences on health and well- being.
+Demonstrates limited analysis of influences on health and well-being.

-Access resources to promote health and well-being Shows evidence of the ability to apply health skills; the response is complete and shows proficiency in the skill.
+Access valid and reliable resources Shows evidence of the ability to apply health skills; the response is complete and shows proficiency in the skill.
 Shows evidence of the ability to apply health skills; the response is mostly complete but may not be fully proficient.
 Shows some evidence of the ability to apply health skills; the response may have inaccuracies or be incomplete.
-Shows little or no evidence of the ability to apply health skills.
-Demonstrate practices and behaviors to promote health and well-being Consistently engages in practices and behaviors that promote health and well-being.
-Demonstrates commitment to the skill and uses a variety of evidence-based healthy strategies.
-Often engages in practices and behaviors that promote health and well-being.
-Demonstrates some commitment to the skill and uses basic healthy strategies. engages in practices and behaviors that promote health and well-being.
-Uses healthy strategies, but the Shows little or no evidence of the ability to apply health practices and behaviors.
+Shows little or no evidence of the ability to apply health skills. behaviors Consistently engages in practices and behaviors that promote health and well-being.
+Demonstrates commitment to the skill and uses a variety of evidence-based healthy Often engages in practices and behaviors that promote health and well-being.
+Demonstrates some commitment to the skill and uses basic healthy strategies.
+Sometimes engages in practices and behaviors that promote health and well-being.
+Uses healthy strategies, but the skill may have some inaccuracies or be incomplete.
+Shows little or no evidence of the ability to apply health practices and behaviors.